shioyadan/Konata/docs/kanata-log-format.md

 * Dependency arrows are shown between stages with "X" in the stage name (e.g., "aX" or "Xmiss" is OK).
     * Note that, when an instruction does not include "X" in the stage name, a dependency arrow is not shown.
+    * Also, the "X" stage must be explicitly closed by an "E" command or implicitly closed by another stage following.

 * Arguments:
     * CONSUMER_ID is the ID of a consumer